 Keep in mind you can always search hashtags on Instagram if you need new ideas.
 Popular hashtags are recommended and are helpful in spreading your message.

 Incorporate Product Tags

 If your business profile is approved by Instagram, be sure to attach product tags and product stickers to your posts and stories.
-Product tags provide Instagram users more information, like price, about your product.
+Product tags provide users with more information, such as price and product name.
 When users click on these product tags, they are directed to your landing page for that product.
-So, don’t forget to take advantage of product tags for all of your Instagram product photos if you want to increase conversion rates.
+So, don’t forget to utilize product tags as part of your Instagram eCommerce strategy if you want to increase conversion rate.

 Follow Your Followers

 Unlike celebrities who tend to be picky about their followers, eCommerce businesses should be following every follower back.
 It’s important to show your customers that you care and are interested in meeting their wants and needs.
 When you follow back, you are given direct access to their profile that allows you to collect the information needed to improve the customer experience.
 Instagram also offers analytics for business accounts that provides an outlet for analyzing follower engagement and profile performance.